Birth to 38.

 Their love is not an oppressive one.
 They will not speak for you, nor over you.
 They will simply rejoice in your own individual expression and be there for you.

-Your tribe are the ones who will welcome you and usher you into the fold when they see you coming.
+Your people are the ones who will welcome you and usher you into the fold when they see you coming.
 Theirs are the voices that will say, “Come in, come in, sit.
 There is a place for you at our table.”

 If you’ve ever felt despondent about not fitting in, if (like me) you felt as though you were wandering for too many years without truly feeling a sense of belonging, please don’t give up.
 Please keep believing in you.